rust-lang/api-guidelines/README.md

 [`serde::ser`] and [`serde::de`].
-Part of the deserialization framework is isolated under [`serde::de::value`] because it is a relatively large API surface that is relatively unimportant, and it would crowd the more common, more important functionlity located in `serde::de` if it were to share the same namespace.
+Part of the deserialization framework is isolated under [`serde::de::value`] because it is a relatively large API surface that is relatively unimportant, and it would crowd the more common, more important functionality located in `serde::de` if it were to share the same namespace.

 [`serde::ser`]: https://docs.serde.rs/serde/ser/index.html